Murkiriel/GO/README.md

 **Before you do anything, open config.php in a text editor and make the following changes:**

 > • Set $bot to the authentication token you received from the [@BotFather](https://telegram.me/BotFather).
 >
-> • Set RAIZ to the bot installation folder.
->
 > • Use [@GO_Robot](https://telegram.me/GO_Robot) to find your telegram ID and add it to sudo list.
 >